Everything you need to know about Olympic triathlon nutrition

 What to eat the morning of a triathlon

-All triathlon races start with the swim, followed by the bike and run.
 At least an hour before the swim, consume 1- 4 grams of carbs per kilogram of body weight (0.45- 1.8 grams per pound).
-A general rule of thumb is to match your grams of carbs with the number of hours before your activity.
+Match the grams of carbs with the number of hours before activity.

 What are examples of easily digestible breakfasts to eat 2 hours before the swim portion of a triathlon?